 “My feelings tell me that he is still alive,” she tells Syria Direct from the apartment in Amman that a charity pays for her and her daughters to live in.
 The family shares the apartment with another Syrian refugee—a widow.

 “I’ve searched and searched for him, but come up with nothing,” says Umm Malak.
-Some people in her situation pay lawyers and regime officials for confirmation of whether detained loved ones are alive or dead, but she hasn’t done so.
+Some people in her situation pay lawyers and government officials for confirmation of whether detained loved ones are alive or dead, but she hasn’t done so.

 “It costs a huge amount of money, and there is no guarantee that the answer I received would be true,” she says.